Lixie-Labs/emotiscope-site/index.md

 <t1>a&nbsp;music&nbsp;visualizer <strong>from&nbsp;the&nbsp;future</strong></t1>

 <t2>I designed Emotiscope as a powerful bridge between sight and sound.

-128 micro LEDs dance to any song you like, in any color, in many modes.</t2>
+128 micro-LEDs fluently dance to any song, in any color, in many modes!</t2>

 [Learn More](https://emotiscope.rocks/is_different.html){: .btn .btn-green }
 [Jump To The App](https://app.emotiscope.rocks){: .btn .btn-blue }